inno-devops-labs/F23-intro-course-labs/lab2/FleekResearch.md

    - We choose the repo name that was previously forked.

 5. **Hosting Service Selection**
-   - Opt for "IPFS" as our hosting service.
+   - Choose "IPFS" as our hosting service.

 6. **Deployment Settings**
    - Under the deployment settings: